Organic Olive Oil:

 Unfortunately, it is possible for various brands to position their products as organic while not actually being organic.
 This can be done in two ways:

 Brands may imply that their products are organic by using terms such as “pure” or “natural.”
-In effect, these terms mean nothing and are only used to stimulate a sentimental response from the consumers and make them believe the products are produced ethically, sustainably, and with the environment in mind.
+These terms often mean little.
+They are used to create a sentimental response from consumers.
+This makes people believe the products are made ethically, sustainably, and with care for the environment.

-In some cases it is even possible to get certified online, without having a physical control on the farm, warehouse or production site.
+In some cases, you can even get certified online.
+This means there may not be a physical check on the farm, warehouse, or production site.

 How to Identify Truly Organic Olive Oil